+A urodynamic test is the study of the bladder’s ability to hold urine and empty it in a normal fashion.
 This investigation tests the pressure and flow in the bladder and the urethra, (the water pipe through which you pass urine).
-This provides useful information to help decide which treatment will be most appropriate for you.
+It provides useful information to help decide which treatment will be most appropriate for you.

-This leaflet is for you if you are having an urodynamic test.
+This leaflet is for you if you are having a urodynamic test.
 Its aim is to inform you about the procedure, what it entails, what you have to do to prepare and what to expect afterwards.
+It also gives you contact details should you have any concerns or questions.

 Is there anything I should do in advance?

 If you have been referred directly to clinic by your GP, prior to meeting your consultant here at Addenbrooke’s, please make sure that you have had a routine sample of urine tested to confirm you are free from an urine infection prior to the test.
-If you have symptoms of bladder infection, please have this checked (a sample of urine may be required), so you have time for any necessary treatment with antibiotics before coming along to do the test.
+If you have symptoms of a bladder infection, please have this checked (a sample of urine may be required), so you have time for any necessary treatment with antibiotics before coming along to do the test.
 If there is evidence of urine infection on the day, the test would have to be rescheduled due to the risk of spreading the infection.

 Where do I go to have the test?